-This is a series of work entitled ‘Madness: the roar of the human brain’, these paintings tell of discontent and a grass that is never green.
+This is a series of work entitled ‘Madness: the roar of the human brain.’
+These paintings tell of discontent and a grass that is never green.
 They tell of blindness and the ball of dialogue behind our eyes.
 They tell of falsity and lament: the never-good-enoughs and one-day-everything-will-be-okays.
-They tell of tomorrow, yesterdays and the stuff exchanged for today.
+They tell of tomorrow, yesterdays and the present we give away.

 These abstract paintings draw upon the visual language of coastal landscapes and shell paintings: blue abstract artworks, filled with swirling forms, deep contrast and horizontal and vertical lines.
 The painting above was completed over a textured ground of dripped house paint.
 This artwork is entitled ‘Walk away’ and is 390 x 580mm, completed in 2005.
 Sold privately.